 Traditionally, the Leica rangefinder user was limited by frame lines spanning the 28-90mm range.
 28mm is a natural wide-angle view, without too much exaggeration.
 Noticeably wider than 35mm.
 Perfect for reportage, landscapes, etc. But what if we want more?
 Enter the EVF Leica.

 Suddenly that moderate and sensible wide-angle 28mm frame line limitation is irrelevant.
-Forget old-fashioned external viewfinders.
-EVF cameras offer an SLR-like WYSIWYG experience.
+EVF-equipped cameras offer an SLR-like WYSIWYG experience.
 Wanna go nuts?
 Slap on an 18mm or 21mm.
 No problem.
 If you want to shoot wide, but not too wide, 24mm may be your goldilocks wide-angle.
-That being said, ultra-wide-angle lenses can still be a challenge.
-Even a moderate wide-angle lens is more difficult to use effectively than a 35mm or 50mm.
-One has to be far more deliberate.
+That being said, ultra-wide-angle lenses can still be a challenge to use effectively.
+Even a moderate wide-angle lens is more difficult to use than a 35mm or 50mm.
+One has to compose far more deliberately.
 Take a look at the following two images.
 Do you think they make good use of the 24mm lens?

 The Sigma’s stepping motor is fast, with close-focusing down to 10.8cm.
 Keep in mind that Sigma is referring to the distance from the film-plane (sensor) to the subject, not from the front of the lens.
 You would have to remove the lens hood to photograph that closely.
 The manual-focus Leica Elmar-M 24mm is limited to 70cm, as are most rangefinder lenses.
 Through the EVF, manual-focus lenses do benefit greatly from the option of focus-peaking, and with the Leica SL, the option to zoom to 100% at the click of a button.
 I was truly astonished by just how close the Sigma was able to focus on this license plate:

 The following images show the practical benefit of a close-focusing lens and the warmer tones produced by the Sigma 24mm f/3.5 DGDN.
-The second image is the Leica at its minimum focus distance.
 It is a great advantage never having to be conscious of close-focus limitations.
-Almost any composition you can imagine is within the capabilities of this little Sigma.
+Almost any composition you can imagine is within the capabilities of this little Sigma prime.